Beijing swelters during hottest June day on record - KESQ

 On Friday, Beijing Meteorological Observatory upgraded the city’s hot weather warning to “red” – the highest level in the system – which advises all people to avoid outdoor work and for children and the elderly to take precautionary measures.

-The northeastern provinces of Tianjin, Hebei and Shandong were also under a red warning signal for Friday.
+The northeastern provinces of Hebei and Shandong as well as the city of Tianjin were also under a red warning signal for Friday.

 Last summer, China experienced its worst heat wave and drought in decades, causing widespread power shortages and disrupting food and industrial supply chains.